Zhustas/Projects/Secret Text/README.md

 # Secret Text
-"Secret Text" application hides your text, so that no one else could read it.
+"Secret Text" program hides your text, so that no one else could read it.

 ## Password
 Password: **NBA**.